-One of the first and major contributions is the seminal work of Gupta et al. [20] that, based on a geometric analysis, provides an upper bound on the maximum capacity of a network where every node is able to share any portion of the channel it is using with any of its neighbors.
-Further extensions of this work, e.g., [21, 22] account for the geographic locations and the transmission power of the rate tuples at which a reliable communication is possible.
-The problem is studied for the case of ad-hoc networks with infrastructure support in [23], and in [24] for the case of WMNs, where different regions of the theoretical maximum capacity are derived depending on the relative ratio of mesh clients, routers and gateways.
-These works are devoted to the computation of limiting upper bounds on the capacity, and, as such, cannot be used to support optimal routing or perform admission control.
+One of the first and major contributions is the seminal work of Gupta et al. [17], which, on the basis of a geometric analysis, provides an upper bound on the maximum capacity of a network where every node is able to share any portion of the channel it is using with any of its neighbors.
+Further extensions of this work, for example, [18,19], account for the geographic locations and the transmission power of the rate tuples at which a reliable communication is possible.
+The problem is studied for the case of ad hoc networks with infrastructure support in [20] and in [21] for the case of WMNs, where different regions of the theoretical maximum capacity are derived, depending on the relative ratio of mesh clients, routers, and gateways.
+These works are devoted to the computation of limiting upper bounds on the capacity and, as such, cannot be used to support optimal routing or perform admission control.

-With respect to routing algorithms for WMNs, the first proposals were based on algorithms already available for mobile ad-hoc networks (e.g., hop count); however, given that WMNs significantly differ from MANETS [26] (e.g., because of the infrastructure support), these are far form providing optimal performance.
-New metrics have been proposed for WMN routing [16, 19, 26, 27], although typically tailored to a particular technology, e.g., IEEE 802.11: ETX [16] is based on the number of attempts to send a frame using lowest-modulation probes; ETT [19] extends it to account for the physical rate and frame length used; ML [27] proposes to find the route with the minimum end-to-end loss probability; while mETX and ENT [26] extend ETX to account not only for average values but also for standard deviations.
-Our approach significantly differs from these approaches because of two major reasons: i) our proposal is technology agnostic as the routing algorithm is oblivious to the technology supporting a given set of weights and a capacity boundary; and ii) for the particular case of IEEE 802.11, our computation algorithm optimally configures the wireless network, this way minimizing the number of collisions and rendering metrics like ETX that are based on retransmissions useless.
+With respect to routing algorithms for WMNs, the first proposals were based on algorithms already available for mobile ad hoc networks (e.g., hop count); however, given that WMNs significantly differ from MANETS [22] (e.g., because of the infrastructure support), these are far from providing optimal performance.
+New metrics have been proposed for WMN routing [13,16,22,23], although typically tailored to a particular technology, for example, IEEE 802.11: ETX [13] is based on the number of attempts to send a frame using the lowest-modulation probes; ETT [16] extends it to account for the physical rate and frame length used; minimum loss [23] proposes to find the route with the minimum end-to-end loss probability, whereas modified ETX and effective number of transmissions [22] extend ETX to account not only for average values but also for standard deviations.
+Our approach significantly differs from these approaches because of two major reasons: (i) our proposal is technology agnostic as the routing algorithm is oblivious to the technology supporting a given set of weights and a capacity boundary and (ii) for the particular case of IEEE 802.11, our computation algorithm optimally configures the wireless network, this way minimizing the number of collisions and rendering metrics like ETX that are based on retransmissions useless.

-Due to the evolution of wireless networks towards heterogeneity [28], researchers have recently started to address the definition of a QoS-aware metric supporting different technologies [29, 30].
-Most of the solutions proposed so far are based on hop counts or nominal bandwidth [31]), this way being unable to support smart routing.
-A first attempt to use a linear model to optimize the throughput allocation is the work of [32].
-However, only the case of 802.11 is considered, and the performance of the MAC protocol is not taken into account -authors assume that the nominal capacity coincides with the achievable capacity of the WLAN.
+Because of the evolution of wireless networks towards heterogeneity [24], researchers have recently started to address the definition of a quality-of-service-aware metric supporting different technologies [25,26].
+Most of the solutions proposed so far are based on hop counts or nominal bandwidth [27], this way being unable to support smart routing.
+A first attempt to use a linear model to optimize the throughput allocation is the work of [28].
+However, only the case of 802.11 is considered, and the performance of the MAC protocol is not taken into account-authors assume that the nominal capacity coincides with the achievable capacity of the WLAN.